 How to survive an avalanche

-On the 9 February 2020, a huge avalanche struck the Indian state of Uttarakhand and killed several dozen people and caused over 200 to go missing.
-Its believed to have been started by a glacier high up in the mountains warming enough to cause a large portion of ice to break off, and create a chain effect of falling debris.
+On 9 February 2020, a huge avalanche struck the Indian state of Uttarakhand killing several dozen people and causing over 200 to go missing.
+It is believed to have been started by a glacier high up in the mountains warming enough to cause a large portion of ice to break off, and create a chain effect of falling debris.
 This avalanche caused the highest loss of life in a single incident in years, and normally deaths caused by them are single group incidents, but is there really anything you can do to survive such a disaster?

-Unfortunately this is one of those natural disasters that you are completely at the mercy of, and if you can’t avoid it then you have to wait until it spits you out or comes to a stop.
+Unfortunately, this is one of those natural disasters that you are completely at the mercy of, and if you can’t avoid it then you have to wait until it spits you out or comes to a stop.
 The best way to survive an avalanche is to avoid being caught in one in the first place, and knowing what to look for is the key to this.
-Here are a few tips on how to increase your chances of survival should you ever be caught in one:
+Here are a few tips on how to survive an avalanche and increase your chances should you ever be caught in one:

 1) Try to avoid it